Hurence/logisland/README.md

 3. Logs in Kafka topic are translated into Events and pushed back to another Kafka topic by a Spark streaming job
 3. Events in Kafka topic are sent to Elasticsearch (or Solr or whatever backend) for online analytics (Kibana or Banana) by a Spark streaming job
 4. Log topics can also dumped to HDFS (master dataset) for offline analytics
-5. Event processor do some time window based analytics on events to build new events
+5. Event component do some time window based analytics on events to build new events